GoogleCloudPlatform/python-docs-samples/appengine/standard/migration/incoming/README.md

 the caller's identity for a request from an App Engine for Python 2.7 or App Engine for Python 3.7 app.

-Requests from an App Engine for Python 2.7 app that uses `urlfetch` have a trustworthy `X-Appengine-Inbound-Appid` header that can be used to verify the calling app's identity.
+Requests from an App Engine for Python 2.7 app that use `urlfetch` have a trustworthy `X-Appengine-Inbound-Appid` header that can be used to verify the calling app's identity.